vuejs/vue-loader/docs/configurations/pre-processors.md

 </script>
 ```

-We will talk more about Babel/ES2015 configurations in another section.

 ### Templates

 Processing templates is a little different, because most Webpack template loaders such as `jade-loader` returns a template function instead of compiled HTML string.
 So instead of using `jade-loader`, we will use `template-html-loader` plus the raw `jade` compiler: